 Rivers were running down the streets.
 Pounds of dead leaves clogged the storm drains and water flowed up onto sidewalks.
 We kicked water into our shoes.
 Finally, after about the third or fourth shoe-filling water kick, we gave up and began wading through the sidewalk floods.
 There was no point in avoiding them anymore.
 The grocery store idea was hastily abandoned and our only focus was making it home without drowning.

 I made a fatal step about a block away from home – some guy was up to his mid-shins in water brandishing a rake at a storm drain, and I took a step into the same whirlpool to cross the street (also a VBI) and sunk in UP TO MY KNEE.
 Yes, I realize I am short, but my KNEE, people!
 That is a lot of water!
 It threw me a bit off balance but I recovered and made it across the street.

 Here is a close up of the only dry portion of my pants upon returning home:

 That is it.
 The rest of the pants were drenched.
 My shoes were filled with water.
 Daniel began having trails of water run down his chest, having soaked through both his jackets and his t-shirt.
 His boxers got wet.
 Our socks were waterlogged and full of leaf particles.
 We had to do an emergency load of laundry.
 My grandma across the road just called to say her basement is flooding too.
 Heh.
 I suppose this isn’t really funny, but the concept of basements flooding is funny to me because it just seems like it happens to other people, never you.
-In the end, we had to call water damage services like this restoration company in Idaho.

 So, my friends: Welcome to USA.
 Anybody wanna visit?